-Changes in vision, changes in the appearance of the eye, or an abnormal sensation or pain in the eye, are the three symptoms indicative of eye disease, according to the Merck Manuals.
+Changes in vision, changes in the appearance of the eye, or an abnormal sensation or pain in the eye, are the three symptoms indicative of eye disease.

-While most eye disease symptoms develop as a result of a problem in the eye itself, sometimes they may be indicative of a problem elsewhere in the body, such as in the brain, or as a result of an illness, such as diabetes which can affect several organ systems in the body.
+While most eye disease symptoms develop as a result of a problem in the eye itself, sometimes they may be indicative of a problem elsewhere in the body or as a result of an illness that affects several organ systems in the body.

 Changes in vision

-Nearsightedness is caused by an elongation of the eyeball over time, and this makes it difficult to clearly see objects far away.
+- Nearsightedness is caused by an elongation of the eyeball over time, which makes it difficult to clearly see objects far away.

-Farsightedness is caused by the shortening of the eyeball, according to the John Hopkins Medicine Insitute and makes it difficult to see objects clearly that are close by.
+- Farsightedness is caused by the shortening of the eyeball, which makes it difficult to see objects that are close by clearly.
 Many older people wear reading glasses for this reason.

-Blurry or hazy vision, or loss of specific areas of vision, can affect one or both eyes and is the most common vision symptom, according to the Merck Manuals.
-Any sudden changes in vision, or sudden inability to focus clearly should be a cause of concern.
+- Blurry or hazy vision, or loss of specific areas of vision, can affect one or both eyes and is the most common vision symptom.
+Any sudden changes in vision, or sudden inability to focus clearly, should be a cause of concern.
 Sudden loss of a specific area (such as central or peripheral) should prompt a visit to an ophthalmologist.

-Double vision means you don’t see a single clear image, but one that appear to repeat itself.
-Headaches, nausea, a droopy eyelid and misalignment of the eyes are all symptoms which could accompany double vision.
+- Double vision means you don’t see a single clear image, but one that appears to repeat itself.
+Headaches, nausea, a droopy eyelid and misalignment of the eyes are all symptoms that could accompany double vision.

-Floaters are specks or strands that seem to float across the field of vision, says the American Foundation for the Blind.
+- Floaters are specks or strands that seem to float across the field of vision.
 These are actually shadows cast by cells inside the clear fluid that fills the eye.
 They could be harmless, but should be checked out as they could point to something serious such as retinal detachment.

-Loss of vision refers to a loss of vision in someone who was able to see before.
+- Loss of vision in someone who was able to see before.
 This cannot be corrected with glasses or contact lenses.
 Sometimes surgery is also not an option.
-Partial vision loss refers to very limited vision, and complete blindness means you cannot see anything, even if you look straight into a bright light, according to the National Institutes of Health.
+Partial vision loss refers to very limited vision, and complete blindness means you cannot see anything, even if you look straight into a bright light.

-Night blindness refers to the inability to see clearly in the dark, or adapting to the dark especially after coming out of a brightly lit environment.
-This can either be genetically inherited, or be a symptom of several eye diseases.
+- Night blindness refers to the inability to see clearly in the dark or adapting to the dark, especially after coming out of a brightly lit environment.
+This can either be genetically inherited, or be a symptom of an eye disease.

-Impaired depth perception means a person has difficulty distinguishing which of two objects is closer to him or her, say the Merck Manuals.
+- Impaired depth perception means a person has difficulty distinguishing which of two objects is closer to him or her.

 Changes in the appearance of the eye

-These symptoms could include (but are not restricted to) any of the following:
+These symptoms could include, but are not restricted to, the following:

-Redness and swelling of the eyelid.
-Eyelash follicles could be inflamed, or there could be a stye on the eyelid or it could be the result of allergies or an injury.
+- Redness and swelling of the eyelid.
+Eyelash follicles could be inflamed, there could be a stye on the eyelid, or it could be the result of allergies or an injury.

-Bulging eyes could be a symptom of hyperthyroidism or of an auto-immune disorder called Grave’s disease.
+- Bulging eyes could be a symptom of hyperthyroidism or an auto-immune disorder called Grave’s disease.

-Droopy eyelids can be a sign of exhaustion, or of ageing, of migraines, or of a more serious medical problem, according to the National Institutes of Health.
+- Droopy eyelids can be a sign of exhaustion, ageing, migraines or a more serious medical problem.

 Pain in and around the eye

-Whereas pain in the eye often resolves itself, the Merck Manuals warn that it should be a cause for concern if it is accompanied by vision loss, vomiting, fever and muscle aches, eye bulging and difficulty in moving the eye in certain directions.
+Whereas pain in the eye often resolves by itself, it should be a cause for concern if it’s accompanied by vision loss, vomiting, fever, muscle aches, eye bulging and difficulty in moving the eye in certain directions.